rns/kollos-luif-doc/manual.md

 ### Defining Semantics with `action` <a id="semantic_action"></a> adverb

-The value of the `action` adverb is a Lua function as defined in [Function Definitions](http://www.lua.org/manual/5.1/manual.html#2.5.9) section of the Lua 5.1 Reference Manual.
+The value of the `action` adverb can be a Lua function as defined in [Function Definitions](http://www.lua.org/manual/5.1/manual.html#2.5.9) section of the Lua 5.1 Reference Manual or the name of such function.

 An action function can be
 a [bare function](#bare_function),